Ogstevyn/PenguinChat/README.md

-# Penguin Chat - Decentralized Messaging Platform
+# Penguin - Decentralized Messaging Platform

 ## 1. Executive Summary

-PenguinChat is a decentralized, privacy-focused messaging application built on the Sui blockchain.
+Penguin is a decentralized, privacy-focused messaging application built on the Sui blockchain.
 It leverages Walrus for decentralized storage, Seal for access control, and SuiNS for user-friendly addressing to create a secure, scalable messaging platform that puts users in control of their data.

 ## 2. Product Overview